- Laws & Regulations

 Fiscal Years 2011-12 through 2013-14 MHSA Funding

 The Department of Developmental Services (DDS) received Mental Health Services Act (MHSA) funds for Fiscal Years 2011-12 through 2013-14.
 Funding allows regional centers to develop and oversee innovative projects focusing on early intervention and treatment for children and adults.

 DDS established the MHSA Priorities based on feedback from our Priority Planning Committee and the Mental Health/Developmental Disabilities (MH/DD) Collaborative.
 A Request for Applications was distributed to regional centers.
 Upon careful review of the applications, the selection committee, comprised of committed stakeholders, awarded funding to the following regional centers:

 • ACRC established the Substance Abuse Reduction Project for consumers with mental health challenges.
 The project initiates a multi-agency task force addressing substance abuse and developmental disabilities, a consumer support group, and a residential clean and sober facility.

 Consumers have access to substance abuse education focusing on prevention and wellness.
 Regional center staff and service providers receive education regarding substance abuse in individuals with developmental disabilities.

 Contact: John Decker at firstname.lastname@example.org

-- MHSA Forums will showcase the MHSA Projects to encourage statewide project replication and the adoption of best practices and service approaches for consumers with mental illness.
-Forums will also provide a mechanism for effective system-wide collaboration.
+• MHSA Forums showcase the MHSA Projects to encourage statewide project replication and the adoption of best practices and service approaches for consumers with mental illness.
+The MHSA Forums also provide a mechanism for effective system-wide collaboration.